 When You Come in

 Once you arrive in our office, a staff member will greet you and check you in at the front desk.
 During this time, your medical and vision history records will be updated, along with any changes that may have occurred with your insurance.
 Please allow yourself enough time at check-in.
-We suggest clients arrive at a minimum of 10 to 15 minutes before their scheduled appointment.
+We suggest patients arrive a minimum of 10 to 15 minutes before their scheduled appointment.

 If you are coming in for a routine eye exam, your eyes will be dilated.
 For safety reasons, we recommend having someone accompany you and allow them to drive you home.